pilcrowonpaper/arctic/docs/pages/providers/amazon-cognito.md

 const url = cognito.createAuthorizationURL(state, codeVerifier, scopes);
 ```

-## Revoke tokens
+## Revoke refresh tokens

-Pass a token to `revokeToken()` to revoke all tokens associated with the authorization.
+Pass a refresh token to `revokeToken()` to revoke all tokens associated with the authorization.
 This can throw the same errors as `validateAuthorizationCode()`.

 ```ts
 try {